Research, Journalism, Books

 - Decolonizing Dialectics

-- A really long philosophical way of saying fuck unity, there is gains & progress to be had in constant struggle.
+- A really long philosophical way of saying fuck unity, there are gains & progress to be had in constant struggle.

 - What is Racism?
 Racial Discourse and Racial Politics